JManders07/Portfolio-s3/README.md

 # Portfolio-s3

-Dit is mijn Portfolio voor semester 3.
-Je vind hier de portfolio die hoort bij mijn individuele project en het groepsproject.
+This is my Portfolio for semester 3.
+Here you can find my portfolio that belongs to my individual- and groupproject.